abpframework/abp/docs/en/Community-Articles/2021-10-31-Many-to-Many-Relationship-with-ABP-and-EF-Core/POST.md

 });
 ```

-Here, firstly we've defined the composite key for our `BookCategory` entity. `BookId` and `CategoryId` are together composite keys for the `BookCategory` table.
-Then we've configured the many-to-many relationship between `Book` and `Category` table like in the above code-block.
+Here, firstly we've defined the composite key for our `BookCategory` entity. `BookId` and `CategoryId` are together as composite keys for the `BookCategory` table.
+Then we've configured the many-to-many relationship between the `Book` and the `Category` table like in the above code-block.

 #### Implementing the `IBookRepository` Interface

-After making the relevant configurations for database integration, we can now implement the `IBookRepository` interface.
-To do this, create a folder named `Books` in the `BookStore.EntityFrameworkCore` project and inside of this folder create a class named `EfCoreBookRepository` and update this class with the following code.
+After making the relevant configurations for the database integration, we can now implement the `IBookRepository` interface.
+To do this, create a folder named `Books` in the `BookStore.EntityFrameworkCore` project and inside of this folder, create a class named `EfCoreBookRepository` and update this class with the following code:

 ```csharp
 using System;